kokkos/kokkos.github.io/content/blog/blog-post-05.md

 * Performance Boosting Portable Acceleration of SISSO++ for Symbolic Descriptor Learning via Kokkos
 * Kokkos for additive manufacturing simulations

-In the afternoon we covered Kokkos Core and Kokkos Kernels improvements now in place, including our additions now in ISO C++, new documentation, Compiler Explorer (Godbolt) support, multiple reducers and nested MDRange policies, along with the streams interfaces of spiluk and sptrsv as well as ODE time integrators.
+In the afternoon, we covered Kokkos Core and Kokkos Kernels improvements now in place, including our new additions to ISO C++, new documentation, Compiler Explorer (Godbolt) support, multiple reducers, and nested MDRange policies, along with the streams interfaces of spiluk and sptrsv as well as ODE time integrators.
 And then the final set of community talks:
 * ArborX (Geometric Search Library)
 * Moving Least Squares